oracle/node-oracledb/doc/api.md

 This example streams from a file into the table.
-When the data has been completely streamed, the Lob is automatically closed and the 'close' event triggered.
+When the data has been completely streamed, the Lob is automatically closed and the `close` event triggered.
 At this point the data can be committed.

 See [lobinsert2.js][51] for the full example.